 If you want to get a promotion, you must constantly search for opportunities to expand your skill set.
-A 2011 study commissioned by The EvoLLLution reported that 78 percent of employers say continuing education has a “positive impact on career advancement.”
-From attending workshops and lectures to completing an online Master of Business Administration (MBA) program, the best way to get a promotion is to have the qualifications for the position you want.
+The latest survey data from the annual Corporate Recruiter Survey conducted by the Graduate Management Admission Council (GMAC) found that nine in 10 recruiters project to hire MBAs in 2021.
+From attending workshops and lectures to completing an online Master of Business Administration program, the best way to get a promotion is to have the qualifications for the position you want.
 Do not fall victim to the Peter Principle.
 Always be willing to learn something new, no matter where you are in your career.

 2. Go Above and Beyond

-Motivational speaker Zig Ziglar once said, “When we do more than we are paid to do, eventually we will be paid more for what we do.”
-Conversely, a 2013 study by CareerBuilder found that 71 percent of employers would not promote an individual who never does more than his or her required volume of work.
-These are the people who clock in at nine and leave at five, regardless of whether or not they completed their goals for the day.
+Forbes Magazine suggests that if you want to get the job, do the job first.
+Demonstrate that you have the skills needed for the job you want.
+Show your ambition by using your skills and talents to go above and beyond your job duties.
 As an employee, you should be willing to do whatever it takes to see your company succeed, even if it means doing more than you are paid for.
 If you want your supervisor to consider you for a promotion, you have to demonstrate a passion for your work, not the money you make.

 4. Take Advantage of Constructive Criticism

 It always hurts to hear your boss tell you that you are not perfect, but one of the worst things you can do when vying for a promotion is take criticism personally.
-Unfortunately, a study by PsychTests conducted in 2011 reported that around 40 percent of individuals argue with those who criticize them, believing they are being personally attacked.
+In fact, you should seek out feedback.
+The Harvard study mentioned above found that 96% of bosses were impressed with employees who sought out feedback, as it showed a willingness to improve.
 Do not take criticism personally.
-Assess your abilities objectively, and consider how you can improve your skills — and your chances of getting promoted.
+Assess your abilities objectively and consider how you can improve your skills — and your chances of getting promoted.

 5. Promote Yourself

 While you should never take more credit than you deserve, you should not avoid taking credit altogether.
 Being able to discuss your strengths and accomplishments with confidence will get your supervisor’s attention, which is one of the most effective ways to get a promotion.
+Be sure to document or keep track of your achievements and keep a “brag folder” on your desktop.
 Keep in mind, when discussing your abilities with your boss, that you must focus on how a promotion will benefit the company, not just you.